seedcommons/madeline/README.md

 1. Get latest dump from `base` on `cofunder.theworkingworld.org`
 2. Extract into local MySQL db specified in `legacy` connection in `database.yml`
-3. `rake db:reset` – destroys all data!
+3. `rake db:schema:load` – destroys all data!
 4. `rake tww:migrate_all` (takes about half an hour)

 To copy to server: